Deviation (law): The scope of deviation

 Although a deviation is primarily a departure from the agreed route or the usual route, the concept of deviation extends beyond this.
 Deviation may include any unjustified delay such as remaining at authorised ports longer than necessary, or acting beyond the agreed scope of the voyage.
 For example, if a ship makes an authorized call at a port, but stays on to trade or break bulk, this action may amount to a deviation.

-The concept of deviation has been extended (sub nom “quasi deviation”) to cover wrongful transhipment, careless stowage, and stowage in the wrong part of the ship (such as on deck, rather than below decks).
+The concept of deviation has been extended (called "quasi deviation") to cover wrongful transhipment, careless stowage, and stowage in the wrong part of the ship (such as on deck, rather than below decks).
 The consequences of quasi-deviation are the same as for ordinary deviation.